 - The owner shall have the power to appoint individuals to perform specific duties on behalf of the Club and to delegate to those individuals such duties as they consider appropriate if agreeable to that individual.

 - Annual Meeting – only available to those with subscription card baring ABPU and associated number.

 - A general meeting, if appropriate, can be held at the National Championships each year as dictated by the practical circumstances applicable at that time.

 i Give persons of annual subscription a report on the progression of the Club and developments.

 ii Receive the financial report from the accountant or chartered accountant dependent on the formation of the company at the time.
-Accounts shall be posted on line when they become available for public view and in the case of Ltd company, will be lodged and available also through companies house.
+Accounts are available for public view and in the case of the Ltd company, will be lodged and available also through companies house.

 iii Put the representatives deemed necessary for the running of the Club if necessary.

 iv Consider any amendments to this constitution which must be received by the owner at least 14 days preceding the meeting in order that all subscribers to the ABPU shall have sufficient notice of the proposal.

 v Transact any other business important for the members.